Brown Line (CTA): History

 The Northwestern Elevated Railroad opened the line, originally known as the Ravenswood line, between the existing main line and Western Avenue in Lincoln Square on May 18, 1907.
 The route was completed to the Kimball terminal on December 14, 1907.

 The Kimball terminal was completely renovated and a new bridge over the North Branch of the Chicago River was completed in the 1970s.
 The Western and Merchandise Mart stations were rebuilt in the 1980s.
-Prior to the start of the Brown Line Capacity Expansion Project, these two stations, along with the Kimball terminal were the only ADA accessible stations on the Brown Line outside of the Loop.
+Prior to the start of the Brown Line Capacity Expansion Project, these two stations, along with the Kimball terminal were the only ADA-accessible stations on the Brown Line outside of the Loop.

 Brown Line Capacity Expansion Project

 The new Rockwell Station opened in August 2006.

-The Brown Line Capacity Expansion Project which ran from 2004 to 2009 was undertaken to repair aging infrastructure and increase passenger capacity.
-Work on the project began in late 2004 with signal upgrades, particularly at Clark Junction.
-In February 2006, station reconstruction began with right-of-way modernization between Kimball and Rockwell Avenue.
-Traction power equipment and train control systems were upgraded and a new fiber optic communication network installed.
+The Brown Line Capacity Expansion Project, which ran from 2004 to 2009, was undertaken to repair aging infrastructure and increase passenger capacity.
+Work on the project began in late 2004 with signal upgrades, particularly at Clark Junction, where the Brown Line merges with the Red and Purple Lines.
+In February 2006, station reconstruction began with right-of-way modernization between Kimball Avenue and Rockwell Street.
+Traction power equipment and train control systems were upgraded, and a new fiber optic communication network was installed.

-Brown Line stations were rebuilt or modified meet ADA compliance and to accommodate eight-car trains, increasing from the previous maximum of six-cars.
-Merchandise Mart was the only station not to receive any work as it had previously been reconstructed from 1987 to 1988, and was already ADA compliant and able to accommodate eight-car trains.
-Two stations, Kimball and Western, received small platform extensions but little other work, and the other 16 stations were completely rebuilt.
+Brown Line stations were rebuilt or modified to be ADA compliant and accommodate eight-car trains, an increase from the previous maximum of six.
+Merchandise Mart was the only station not to receive any work — it had previously been reconstructed from 1987 to 1988, and was already ADA compliant and able to accommodate eight-car trains.
+Two stations, Kimball and Western, received short extensions to their platforms but little other work, and the other 16 stations were completely rebuilt.

-The first two stations to be completed, Kedzie and Rockwell, reopened on August 16, 2006, and all of the stations had reopened by July 30, 2009, when the new Wellington station entered service.
+The first two stations to be completed, Kedzie and Rockwell, reopened on August 16, 2006, and all Brown Line stations had reopened by July 30, 2009, when the newly reconstructed Wellington station re-entered service.
 The project was completed on December 31, 2009.